DNSPod/dnspod-int-api-docs/source/accounts.rst

 HTTP Request Type:
     * POST
 Request Parameters:
-    * Global parameters
+    * Global Parameters
     * **real_name** Your real name for personal accounts,and company name for company accounts.
     * **nick** Your nickname that make it easier to contact to the users.
     * **telephone** The users' phone number.
     * **im** Your Instant Messaging account.
 Response Code:
-    * Common response
+    * Common Response Codes
     * 8 Invalid phone number.
     * 9 Invalid im account.